bpowers/bpowers.github.com/index.md

 ## Coffee

 I love coffee.
-Eventually I will expand on that, but in the mean time feel free to corner me in real life to discuss coffee, ideally over a cup of coffee.
+I've done some work on accessing the [Acaia scale](http://acaia.co/) from JavaScript, which required reverse engineering their wire protocol.

 ## System dynamics